hiAndrewQuinn/huguenot/README.md

 So birthed Project Huguenot, an attempt to distil down the shell scripts I had written during that hacking session to make a tool that takes a list of languages and a (possibly-recursive) stack of Markdown files, and translates them all in-place.
 The ideal was to make it as easy as possible for *returning* users to use -- that is, running `huguenot` in the root directory should be all you need.

+## Quickstart

+`huguenot` currently only supports the Google Translate API.
+You'll need to set up a project and get a service account key in JSON format.

+Move the account key to here as `service-account-key.json` in the root directory.
+(Same name as in the `.gitignore`.)
+Then `go build` and run, and you'll see the first draft.